Interview with Cassandra Grace - Part 2

 it comes to working with all kinds of people."

-Cassandra: As far as the next steps, I have a book to sell, a business to grow, and a vagina to get to know.--and introduce to others!
-So there is a lot going on right now and I'm trying to catch my breath and focus on finding some balance after so many major changes.
-5-7 years from now?
-Girl, I honestly can't think more than 5-7 days ahead, let alone 5-7 years.
-I will say this: I hope that all the work I am putting into my health right now allows me to enjoy my 50s as the best years I have ever lived.
-So far, so good in that regard!
+Cassandra: As far as the next steps, I have a book to sell, a business to grow, and a vagina to get to know and introduce to others!
+So there is a lot going on right now, and I'm trying to catch my breath and focus on finding some balance after so many major changes.
+Five to seven years from now?
+Girl, I honestly can't think more than five to seven days ahead, let alone five to seven years.
+I will say this: I hope that all the work I am putting into my health right now allows me to enjoy my fifties as the best years I have ever lived.
+So far, so good in that regard.

 Monika: Cassandra, it was a pleasure to interview you.
 Thanks a lot!